linode/docs/docs/guides/tools-reference/tools/how-to-use-curlie-command/index.md

 ---
 slug: installing-and-using-the-curlie-command-on-linux
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "Learn how to use curlie, a frontend to curl that adopts the modernity and user-friendliness of HTTPie."
+description: "Learn how to install and use curlie, a frontend to curl that provides the modernity and user-friendliness of HTTPie."
-og_description: "Learn how to use curlie, a frontend to curl that adopts the modernity and user-friendliness of HTTPie."
 keywords: ['linux curlie','httpie curlie','curl vs curlie']
 tags: ['linux', 'ubuntu']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-08-23
+published: 2021-09-24
 modified_by:
-  name: Nathaniel Stickman
+  name: Linode
 title: "Installing and Using the curlie Command on Linux"
 h1_title: "How to Install and Use the curlie Command on Linux"
 enable_h1: true